Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 - Limit: Espionage /5

 #### -=[ Cunning Blow ]=-
 If you attack an opponent within 10 IC after you've successfully defended against an attack they made which targeted you, you have a +4 bonus to Accuracy.
+Attacks which use the result of a defensive roll as your accuracy (such as Halting Blow) can not benefit from this Ability.

 - Base Cost: 50
 - Requires: 20 Espionage